Research & Analysis: Mixed Methods

 Top Task Analysis

-Mixed methods research combines qualitative and quantitative approaches.
 Top Task Analysis is a form of mixed methods research.
-It begins with in-depth qualitative interviews and contextual inquiries.
-These qualitative methods surface tasks to subsequently survey.
-Top Task Analysis helps an organization focus on what matters -- the tasks that participants feel are most important to complete their goals.
+It helps an organization focus on what matters -- the tasks that participants feel are most important to complete their goals.
 We posed several questions to participants.
 We paired each question with a large collection of tasks to choose among (e.g. “Learn about hand welding”).
 The tasks were based on extensive document reviews and numerous interviews with the client’s team members.

 A word of caution: Top Task Analysis -- and quantitative research in general -- tells us what is happening but not why it is happening.
 We should avoid making too many assumptions about why a phenomenon occurs without pairing quantitative results with qualitative research.
 Qualitative research, like the interviews performed at the beginning of the project, informs both the quantitative protocol and the resulting claims.